Shell Commands

 The available shell commands depend on your operating system:

-- macOS/Linux: Full bash command support
+- macOS/Linux: Full bash command support.

-- Windows: Command Prompt commands
+- Windows: Command Prompt commands.

 Make sure to use commands appropriate for your platform when sharing Forge sessions or documentation.